Garhakota: Tourism

-This newly built Jain temple in town Garhakota is one of the best Jain temple in whole Sagar district.
-This was built in year 2015.
-A world famous Panchkalyanak held in Garhakota after 250 years from 25-12-2015 to 30-12-2015 for this very famous Jain temple.

-The mulnayak of this temple is well known by its name Lord Mahaveer the 24th and last tirthankar of this yug of Jainism.

-With the blessings of Puja Gurudev shree Kanji Swami this temple have the best infrastructure in comparison with others in complete Sagar district.

-The Shri Dig Jain Mahaveer Jinalay, located in the town of Garhakota, stands as a splendid testament to Jain architecture and spirituality.
-Erected in 2015, this temple has swiftly gained recognition as one of the most distinguished Jain temples in the entirety of Sagar district.

-In December 2015, a momentous event marked the temple's inauguration: the world-renowned Panchkalyanak ceremony, a celebration of profound significance that hadn't taken place in Garhakota for 250 years.
-This monumental occasion further solidified the temple's status as a beacon of Jainism.
+Built in 2015, this Jain temple in town Garhakota is one of the best Jain temples in whole Sagar district.
+In December 2015, a world-renowned Panchkalyanak ceremony marked the temple's inauguration.
+A celebration that hadn't taken place in Garhakota for 250 years.
+This occasion further solidified the temple's status as a beacon of Jainism.

 The Mulnayak, the principal deity enshrined within, is none other than Lord Mahaveer, the 24th and final Tirthankar of this era in Jainism.
-His presence here adds immeasurable spiritual resonance to the temple, drawing pilgrims and devotees from far and wide.
+His presence here adds spiritual resonance to the temple, drawing pilgrims and devotees from far and wide.

 The grandeur of this temple owes much to the blessings of Puja Gurudev Shree Kanji Swami, whose spiritual guidance has led to the creation of an infrastructure that sets a benchmark for other temples throughout Sagar district.
 The Shri Dig Jain Mahaveer Jinalay is a place of solace, devotion, and architectural splendor, offering a profound spiritual experience to all who visit.